ajmarks/gymnast/README.md

        1st quarter 2015       1,077,586      74,920         7.0          -12.1         -19.9          1.5          14.4
        4th quarter 2014       1,225,969      93,530         7.6           4.9          32.9          3.9          13.9
        3rd quarter 2014       1,168,187      70,351         6.0          -0.7          2.2           4.2          15.7
          (p) Preliminary estimate.    (r) Revised estimate.
              1 E-commerce sales are sales of goods and services where  the buyer places an order, or the price and terms  of the sale  are negotiated over an Internet, mobile device (M-commerce), extranet, Electronic Data Interchange (EDI) network, electronic mail, or other comparable online system.
 Payment may or may not be made online.
+          2
+          Estimates are adjusted for seasonal variation, but not for price changes.
+Total sales estimates are also adjusted for trading-day differences and moving holidays.
 ...
 ```